VartikAnand/vocational-web-development-Practical/05_factorial_of_number/README.md

 # Aim
-5. Write a PHP script to obtain the factorial of a number using the function
+5.Write a PHP script to obtain the factorial of a number using the function

-## Code

 ```html
 <html >
 <head>